Install n8n-nodes-privent, configure the Privent API credential, and run a four-node tokenize → score → detokenize chain end-to-end.

 Create a Privent API credential in n8n so every Privent node authenticates against your organization.

-Generates a session ID and registers an in-memory vault for the run.
-Place this immediately after your trigger.
+Generates a session ID and trace ID, prewarms an in-memory vault for the run, and emits a session_open audit event.
+Place this immediately after your trigger; every downstream Privent node reads its sessionId from here.

 Resolves [KIND_NNN] tokens back to the original values right before a trusted egress sink (HTTP Request, database, internal API).
+In strict mode, the node hashes the sink URL into a sinkId and matches it against the trustedSinks prefix list; non-matching sinks keep the placeholder.

 Input "Hi, my email is alice@acme.com and SSN is 123-45-6789.
 Card: 4111-1111-1111-1111."
 After Tokenize "Hi, my email is [EMAIL_001] and SSN is [SSN_001].
 Card: [CREDIT_CARD_001]."
 After Detokenize at egress "Hi, my email is alice@acme.com and SSN is 123-45-6789.
 Card: 4111-1111-1111-1111."

-Confirm the integration is wired correctly and your traffic is reaching real Privent ML — not the local fallback.
+Confirm the integration is wired correctly and your traffic is reaching real Privent ML, not the local fallback.

 Use a string with mixed entities such as "alice@acme.com / 123-45-6789 / 4111-1111-1111-1111".
 Execute the workflow once via the manual trigger.